kdani777/Snake/README.md

 use the arrow keys to move the snake to eat the apples.
 Do not eat the brown rotten apples.
 Avoid the wall and trying to eat yourself.

-Fourth level **random snakes mode**:
-Use the arrow keys to move the snake to eat the apples.
+Fourth level **random snakes mode**: use the arrow keys to move the snake to eat the apples.
 Avoid trying to eat the dark green snakes.
 Avoid the wall and eating yourself.

 *Enjoy!*